bck39401/sqlproject1/README.md

 ## Ten Queries
-[Insert Queries and their Descriptions here]
+[Insert Queries, Screenshots, and their Descriptions here]

 ## Database Information
 [Insert Database Info Table here]
+The Name of the Database is: cs_bck81809